Welcome to the fourth step in our free professional learning series on class and student blogging!

 Set your standards high from the start and reap the rewards!

-Teaching quality commenting, with constant reinforcement, and setting high standards increases your students literacy skills which provide a good foundation for when you move them onto writing posts on the class blog or their own student blogs.
+Developing strong commenting skills also provides a good foundation for when you move students on to writing posts on the class blog or their own student blogs.

-The following diagram summarizes a scoffolding approach to blogging in the classroom.
+The following diagram summarizes a scaffolded approach to blogging in the classroom.
 It begins with the teacher being responsible for the posts while the students learn quality commenting skills.

 In her post on commenting, Kathleen Morris shares eight ideas to encourage a culture of quality commenting.